Connie and Maury’s key to a 40-year marriage? Don’t take it seriously.

 The discomfort between the two was palpable, said Robert Thompson, a professor at Syracuse University, who still plays their live coverage of the OJ Simpson Bronco chase as part of his “History of Television” class.

-She covered the Watergate hearings and chased down President Richard M. Nixon’s allies on stakeouts.
-Chung was part of the press corps that followed Nixon on official trips to Saudi Arabia and Communist Russia.
-She tailed Sen. George McGovern and Nelson Rockefeller on the campaign trail.

-She brushed off constant come-ons from her male colleagues with brusque put-downs (“In your dreams” and “You’re not good looking enough”).
-Nor was she safe from the very people she was reporting on, including McGovern, who, Chung writes, tried to kiss her.

-Her oversized work ethic didn’t cease when her father fell ill, making Chung, who still lived with her parents, her family’s primary breadwinner at the age of 26.
-It ratcheted up the pressure to succeed.
+, making Chung, who still lived with her parents, her family’s primary breadwinner at the age of 26.

-So when the opportunity came to make more money - and gain some autonomy - in Los Angeles, Chung took it.
+So when the opportunity came to make more money in Los Angeles, Chung took it.

 When Povich, then single, crossed paths with Chung again, it was to be her “second banana” on Channel 2, L.A.’s local CBS station.
 Their on-screen reunion was brief – Povich was fired several months later when the station changed managers – but commiseration led to courtship.